Shane O'Brien (ice hockey): Nashville Predators and Colorado Avalanche

 Three days after being placed on waivers, O'Brien was traded to the Nashville Predators, along with Dan Gendur, for Ryan Parent and Jonas Andersson.
 While in Nashville he tied a career high in games played (80) adding two goals and seven assists during the 2010–11 season.
-He played in the all of the Predators 12 playoff games but went unsigned by Nashville following the playoffs and became a free agent.
+He played in all of the Predators 12 playoff games but went unsigned by Nashville following the playoffs and became a free agent.

 On July 13, 2011, he was signed to a one-year contract with the Colorado Avalanche.
-Acquired to initially to provide depth insurance to the defense, O'Brien impressed out of training camp and made his Avalanche debut on the opening night of the 2011–12 season in a 3-0 defeat to the Detroit Red Wings.
+Acquired initially to provide depth insurance to the defense, O'Brien impressed out of training camp and made his Avalanche debut on the opening night of the 2011–12 season in a 3-0 defeat to the Detroit Red Wings.
 With his experience, physicality and leadership he quickly became a fixture on the defense of a youthful Avalanche team and appeared in his 400th career game in a 4-1 loss to the San Jose Sharks on November 20.
 With a more prominent role entrusted than given with former clubs, O'Brien matched a career high with 17 assists and finished with 20 points for his best statistical season since 2008.
 He also finished second amongst the Avalanche with 105 penalty minutes.

 With the option of impending free agency again looming, O'Brien was re-signed by Colorado for $6 million over three years on June 26, 2012.
 Affected by the lockout-shortened 2012–13 season, O'Brien was unable to emulate his previous year as he was relegated primarily as a depth defenseman to register only 4 assists in 28 games.